marcos-evers/Projeto-MC322/README.md

 gradle :server:test # to run the server unit tests

-chmod +x ./sigmarun.sh # linux command for allowing the bash file to be executed ./sigmarun.sh # to run both app and server, the full aplication
+chmod +x ./sigmarun.sh # linux command for allowing the bash file to be executed ./sigmarun.sh # to run both app and server, the full application

+./sigmarun.bat # to run both app and server, the full application windows
 ```

 ## Functionalities